 The changing nature of modern conflicts, natural disasters and crisis situations makes dialogue and interaction between civilian, humanitarian and military actors ever more relevant, resulting in various forms of civil-military coordination for humanitarian operations.

 Certain humanitarian emergency and disaster situations may require capabilities only available from the military community.
 Such services include communications support, sea and airport repairs and operation support, fuel management, road and bridge repairs.

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) closely coordinates with the crisis management structures of the European External Action Service (EEAS).
-This collaboration ensures that whenever EU military assets are mobilised in support of humanitarian operations, this is done in accordance with the guidelines agreed by UN member states, international organisations, humanitarian actors and managed by the UN Office for the Coordination of Humanitarian Affairs (OCHA).
+The European Commission's European Civil Protection and Humanitarian Aid Operations department (ECHO) coordinate closely with the crisis management structures of the European External Action Service (EEAS).
+This collaboration ensures that whenever EU military assets are mobilised in support of humanitarian operations, this is done in accordance with the guidelines on civil-military coordination agreed by UN member states, international organisations, and humanitarian actors and managed by the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 The Commission promotes civil-military coordination at UN level through OCHA, and has among other things, contributed to the establishment of the aforementioned guidelines on civil-military coordination.

-These guidelines aim at ensuring that the humanitarian space is not endangered and that humanitarian assistance abides by the principles of independence, neutrality and impartiality.
-By maintaining a clear distinction between the identities, functions and roles of humanitarian and military actors, civil-military coordination ensures the consistency of relief efforts, by avoiding duplication and, when appropriate, pursuing common goals (as for instance for the Ebola response).
+These guidelines aim at ensuring that the humanitarian space is not endangered and that humanitarian assistance abides by the principles of independence, neutrality, and impartiality.
+By maintaining a clear distinction between the identities, functions and roles of humanitarian and military actors, civil-military coordination ensures the consistency of relief efforts, by avoiding duplication and, when appropriate, pursuing common goals.